1928 Martin 5-17T Tenor Guitar

 Apparently they thought it was a ukulele, and had it strung that way.
 Also, it has a large (repaired) in-grain crack on the starboard side, so I got an amazing deal on it.

-(Put it this way, it cost me less than what a set of it's vintage Grover pancake-style tuners go for on eBay).
+(I bought it for less than what a set of its vintage Grover pancake-style tuners go for on eBay).

 It's shown here as I got it, strung with nylon as a Uke.